You’ll be very lucky, or very cautious, to get through life without getting a parking fine. For most new drivers they’re almost a rite of passage.

 There are different types of parking ticket that can be issued, and the type of ticket you get affects how you can appeal.

-A Penalty Charge Notice (PCN) or Excess Charge Notice (ECN) comes from a council, normally for parking or driving issues such as parking on double yellows, stopping in a box junction or not paying the London Congestion Charge.
+A Penalty Charge Notice (PCN) or Excess Charge Notice (ECN) comes from a council, normally for parking or driving issues such as parking on double yellow lines, stopping in a box junction or not paying the London Congestion Charge.

 Fixed Penalty Notices (FPN) are issued by the police, councils or DVSA and come before a potential Magistrates’ Court hearing – so if you ignore the FPN, you could end up in court.